EtherealEngine/etherealengine-docs/docs/manual/98_contributing/05_source/index.md

 # Source Code

-This section specify technique through which you can comply with our coding standards.
+This section contains coding standards that help you effectively contribute to the engine's source code.

 <DocCardList />